Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: On fundamental groups of moduli spaces

-In fact, such induced hexagons can be described in the same way in $\EGT(\Dsop)$ by setting the simples $X_1,X_2$ in the source heart $\h_0$ correspond to the proper (graded) closed arcs as the formulae shown in the left of the figures.
+In fact, such an induced hexagon can be described in the same way in $\EGT(\Dsop)$ by setting the simples $X_1,X_2$ in the source heart $\h_0$ correspond to the proper (graded) closed arcs as the formulae shown in the left of the figures.
 Then there are always two short exact sequences in $\h_0$

 and the same hexagon of hearts (=$\on{HH}_0$) in $\FGT(\Dsop)$ with

 which consists of two paths:

 Note that the rigidities of the simple tiltings are different in these two cases.